2002 J.League Division 2

-The 2002 J.League Division 2 season is the 31st season of the second-tier club football in Japan and the 4th season since the establishment of J2 League.
+The 2002 J.League Division 2 season was the 31st season of the second-tier club football in Japan and the 4th season since the establishment of J.League Division 2.

 Starting this season, extra-time rule was abolished and the league adopted the traditional 3-1-0 points system.
 The twelve clubs competed in the quadruple round-robin format.
 The top two received promotion to the J.League Division 1.
 There were no relegation to the third-tier Japan Football League.

 Clubs

-Following twelve clubs played in J.League Division 2 during 2002 season.
-Of these clubs, Cereso Osaka and Avispa Fukuoka were relegated from J1 League last year.
+The following 12 clubs played in J.League Division 2 during 2002 season.
+Of these clubs, Cerezo Osaka and Avispa Fukuoka were relegated from J.League Division 1 last year.